Skip to main content

 How do the hierarchies work?

-Creating groups and subgroups makes sure that you and your volunteers have the best experience on volunteero.
+Creating groups and subgroups ensures that you and your volunteers have the best experience on Volunteero.
 Your volunteers will only see missions and group chats relevant to them.
-For you as the staff user you will be able to gather data relating to their groups.
-See image below, if you wanted to know how many volunteering hours were done by fundraising volunteers in the north east you will be to pull this off the system really quickly.
+You, as the staff user, will be able to gather data relating to their groups.
+See image below, if you wanted to know how many volunteering hours were done by fundraising volunteers in the north east, you will be able to pull this out of the system really quickly.

 • 'Fundraising North East'